langroid/langroid-examples/README.md

 ## Set up virtual env and install `langroid`

-IMPORTANT: Please ensure you are using Python 3.11+
+IMPORTANT: Please ensure you are using Python 3.11+.
+If you are using poetry, you may be able to just run `poetry env use 3.11` if you have Python 3.11 available in your system.

 ```bash
 # clone the repo and cd into repo root